Exo 1. Reliez les phrases suivantes par toutes leurs relations (non déductibles)

 [5 relations ?
 0,25 point par relation entièrement correcte]

-A: `there are exactly 60 cat that have for part 2 ^(paw that has for color a white)'
+A: `there are 60 cat that have for part 2 ^(paw that has for color a white)'

 B: `there are at least 60 cat that have for part 2 paw'